SixArmDonkey/buffalotools_ioc/README.md

 **Note 2**: DO NOT add "use" statements when registering objects with the container.
 This WILL trigger the autoloader.

 **Always use the fully namespaced class or interface name (preferably an interface).**

+## Autowire method

+The container contains a method autowire().
+This will attempt to automatically determine values for some class constructor.
+Variables can be passed in arg#2 as a named map.